eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- BS EE or CS degree, or equivalent training or work experience
 	- 8+ years related experience (or Masters and 6 + years related experience or PhD and 3+ years experience)
 + skill set:
+	- Staff Engineer, Web Platforms
+	- We are looking for a staff level engineer with deep experience in the web ecosystem.
+You’ll contribute to a vital team in an organization that values empathy, collaboration, transparency, diversity, and learning.
+You will report to Soraya Dib and work cross-functionally with engineers, designers, and product managers.
+	- Our internal platform also includes a core monorepo, common components and libraries, observability & performance tooling, CI/CD, test automation framework, infrastructure, and security.
+	- Partner with other lead engineers to shape our ongoing web product strategy, architecture, and engineering culture.
+	- Provide technical leadership for high scale, high visibility projects within the team and across teams.
+	- Champion and coach industry best practices for engineering excellence, effectiveness, and efficiency.
+	- Partner with cross-functional leads to inform prioritization and long-term roadmap.
+	- Provide technical mentorship and peer support to other engineers.
+	- 2+ years of tech lead experience.
+	- 8+ years of full stack web development.
+	- Experience building, operating, and monitoring complex, performance-critical web systems at scale in GCP and/or AWS.
+We support 60+ internal users and serve 45M+ pageviews/day.
+	- Strong experience with the JS/TS ecosystem, including:
+		* one or more Node.js frameworks (we use Express).
+		* one or more frontend JavaScript frameworks/libraries (we use React SSR).
+		* JS build tooling such as yarn, pnpm, turborepo, lerna, nx, webpack, and/or babel.
+	- Experience implementing CI/CD using industry standards (we use Argo, Github Actions, and Drone).
+	- Lean, DevSecOps, GitOps, etc.
+	- Kanban or other agile methodologies.
++ skill set:
 	- Software Engineer - Fullstack
 	- Splunk is looking for highly motivated talent to build innovative full stack solutions that solve real world problems and empower our customers to quickly detect and resolve their infrastructure and application issues.
 	- You will work within a multi-functional team of designers, product managers, and quality engineers in a fast-paced startup environment.
 Our engineering teams are small and highly impactful.
 You will learn from the best while honing the skills which separate our development teams from others.
 You will receive mentorship, and gain insight into our values-driven process.
 Our goal is both to support your growth and development while empowering you to be successful in your career.